benjaminmishra/dsa-practice/README.md

-# This is DSA practice problems and their solutions in python3
+# DSA practice problems

-Here is a list of problems that are included in this repo
+Here is a list of problems that are included in this repo along with their leetcode or webiste from which they were found link

 | Problem Name | Problem Brief Desc | Link | LeetCode |
 |--------------|--------------------|------| -------- |